MissouriMRR/propguard/README.md

 ## What is this?

-Propguard is a webapp built for Missouri S&T's Multirotor Drone Design Team meant to preserve the knowledge and experience of its past members.
-This means that Propguard teaches new members how to start working on the team's custom flight code via a Codecademy-like tutorial interface.
+Propguard is a web app built for Missouri S&T's Multirotor Robot Design Team meant to preserve the knowledge and experience of its past members.
+Propguard teaches new members how to start working on the team's flight code via a Codeacademy-like tutorial interface.

 A second part of Propguard (in development) is to create a wiki that will serve as the collective knowledge of all the past members of the Multirotor team.
 During our flight tests we always run into issues, and some of those issues happen to be things that have been solved in the past.
 We obviously don't want to keep making the same mistakes.